terranovaaleks/c-/lab_01.md

 git clone git@gits-15.sys.kth.se:cprog16/YOURKTHLOGIN-labbar.git
 ```

 Change your working directory to the root of your cloned git repository.
 Do not edit any files in the root directory.
-Change working directory to _01_ and do all your work for this assignment in _01_.
+Change working directory once more to _01_ and do all your work for this assignment in _01_.

 ```
 > cd path/to/cloned-repository